ccxt/ccxt/wiki/Manual.md

 #### CORS (Access-Control-Allow-Origin)

 CORS (known as [Cross-Origin Resource Sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)) affects mostly browsers and is the cause of the well-know warning `No 'Access-Control-Allow-Origin' header is present on the requested resource`.
-It happens because a script (running in a browser) might be trying to make a request data from another domain but that domain does not allow such connection (by default that feature are disabled by domains, unless they specially enable it).
+It happens when a script (running in a browser) makes request to 3rd party domain (such request is by default blocked, unless target domain explicitly allows it).
-So, in such cases you will need to communicate a "CORS" proxy, which would redirect requests (as opposed to direct browser-side request) to the target exchange.
-To set a CORS proxy, refer to [`proxyUrl`](#proxyUrl) paragraph to find out how to route requests through cors/proxy server.
+So, in such cases you will need to communicate with a "CORS" proxy, which would redirect requests (as opposed to direct browser-side request) to the target exchange.
+To set a CORS proxy, you can run [sample-local-proxy-server-with-cors](https://github.com/ccxt/ccxt/blob/master/examples/) example file and in ccxt set the [`.proxyUrl`](#proxyUrl) property to route requests through cors/proxy server.

 # Error Handling